Cleveland Ohio Workers’ Compensation Attorneys

 BWC Glossary of Terms – General explanations to common Workers’ Compensation terms.

 Let Stewart & DeChant provide the representation necessary to navigating the laws and regulations of the Ohio Bureau of Workers’ Compensation and put your claim on the right track.

 There is no charge for the initial consultation, whether by e-mail, telephone or by office visit.
-So, please do not hesitate to set up an appointment with us today.
-We can be reached at (216) 781-2258 or toll free at 1-800-781-2259 to speak about your work injury matter.
-Fill out the contact form to let us know how we may assist you with your Workers’ Compensation or work injury claim today.
+So, please do not hesitate to set up an appointment today for cases involving legal malpractice, Social Security Disability, personal injury or insurance bad faith claims.
+Call us at (216) 781-2258 to speak with attorney Scott E. Stewart about your legal issue.
+Alternatively, you can fill out our contact form below to let Stewart & DeChant know how we may assist you with your legal matter.